Page Reviewed / Updated - Jun. 2019

-The asset limit for a single elderly individual is $2,000 in most states.
+The asset limit for a single elderly individual for long-term care is $2,000 in most states.
 However, there are some exceptions.
-For example, as of 2017, the asset limit for a single individual in Connecticut is $1,600, in Nebraska it is $4,000, and in Minnesota it is $3,000.
+For example, as of 2019, the asset limit for a single individual in Connecticut is $1,600, in Nebraska it is $4,000, and in Minnesota it is $3,000.

 Married Couples with Both Spouses Applying for Medicaid

 When a couple is married, all assets are considered joint assets.
 Learn more about joint assets here.
 In most states, the asset limit for a couple where both spouses are applying for Medicaid is $3,000.
 Again, there are exceptions to this rule.
-For instance, in 2017, the asset limit in this situation is $2,250 in Ohio, $6,000 in North Dakota, and $8,000 in Rhode Island.
+For instance, in 2019, the asset limit in this situation for long-term care is $4,000 in Arizona, $6,000 in North Dakota, and $22,800 in New York.

 Married Couples with Only One Spouse Applying for Medicaid

-In the case where only one spouse is applying for Medicaid, the spouse who is applying for benefits is generally able to retain $2,000 in assets.
+In the case where only one spouse is applying for long term care Medicaid, the spouse who is applying for benefits is generally able to retain $2,000 in assets.
 Again, this figure varies by state.
 The “healthy spouse” is also allowed to retain some assets, referred to as a spousal resource allowance.
-As of 2017, this amount is between $24,180 and $120,900.
+As of 2019, this amount is between $25,284 and $126,420.
 Furthering the complexity is the fact that there are 50% states, 100% states, and 100% special rule states.

 Below is a list of common ways that individuals and / or couples spend-down in order to gain Medicaid eligibility without violating the look-back period.
 It is suggested one contact a Medicaid expert prior to undertaking any of the following purchases as subtleties exist that can result in ineligibility for the program.